-The classes of ship between destroyers and battleships, fast gun-armed cruisers have long been a staple of naval modern warfare since all-steel navies took to the sea.
+The class of ship between destroyers and battleships, fast gun-armed cruisers have long been a staple of naval modern warfare since all-steel navies took to the sea.
 However, their large batteries of powerful guns were antiquated by the second half of the 20th century.

 Fast armored cruisers, a product of the late 19th century, were designed to serve as the eyes of the main battle fleet.
 Large enough to act independently, they sailed the world and showed their country’s flag in far-off ports in peace.
 During war, they were detailed to raid commerce and serve as fleet units.
-Over a 60-year period, more than 200 cruisers were placed in service and sailed in almost every fleet in the world.
+Over 60 years, more than 200 cruisers were placed in service and sailed in almost every fleet in the world.
 Fast enough to outrun battleships but not outfight them, they soon were obsolete after World War II and their days were numbered.

-HNLMS De Ruyter was laid down 5 September 1939 at Wilton-Fijenoord, Schiedam, just 96-hours after Hitler invaded Poland.
+HNLMS De Ruyter was laid down on 5 September 1939 at Wilton-Fijenoord, Schiedam, just 96-hours after Hitler invaded Poland.
 Part of the planned Eendracht-class of light cruisers which were to defend the far-flung Dutch East Indies from the Japanese, her original name was to be De Zeven Provinciën while her sister, laid down at the same time in a different yard, would be Eendracht.